-All allegations against Staff, including allegations that do not meet the harms threshold or are not considered serious enough to consider a referral to the LADO, are taken very seriously and handled in accordance with Keeping Children Safe in Education, Part 4.
+All allegations against Staff, including allegations that do not meet the harms threshold or are not considered serious enough to consider a referral to the LADO, are taken very seriously and handled in accordance with KCSIE, Part 4.
+This includes organisations or individuals using the School premises.

 As highlighted in KCSIE, Part 4, all low-level concerns should also be recorded, including details of concern, how the concern arose, and the actions taken.
-All records should be reviewed so that patterns of concerning behaviour can be recognized and appropriate action can be taken.
+All records should be reviewed so that patterns of concerning behaviour can be recognised and appropriate action can be taken.

 All Staff must not place themselves in a vulnerable position with a child, or behave in a way that harms a child, or commit a criminal offence against or related to a child.
-The School aims to create an environment in which staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards
+The School aims to create an environment in which Staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.